-For the treatment of chronic HCV infection, we are combining AT-527 with AT-777, a second-generation, nonstructural protein 5A, or NS5A, inhibitor into a single, oral, pan-genotypic fixed-dose combination product candidate, AT-787.
+- For the treatment of chronic HCV infection, we have created a novel combination of AT-527 with AT-777, a nonstructural protein 5A, or NS5A, inhibitor into a single, oral, pan-genotypic fixed-dose combination product candidate, AT-787.
 Despite significant recent advances in treatment, HCV remains a global health burden due to the limitations of currently available treatment options.
 We believe that AT-787 has the potential to offer a short duration protease-sparing regimen for HCV-infected patients with or without cirrhosis.
 For patients with decompensated cirrhosis, a life-threatening stage of liver disease, AT-787 has the potential to treat these patients without the co-administration of ribavirin.
-Upon the resolution of industry wide clinical trial challenges associated with the COVID-19 pandemic, we expect to initiate our Phase 1/2A clinical trial, which is designed to evaluate the safety and pharmacokinetics, or PK, of different dosages of AT-777 in healthy adults and to evaluate the combination of AT-527 and AT-777 in HCV infected subjects.

-- AT-752 is an oral, purine nucleotide prodrug for the treatment of dengue virus a disease that infects up to 400 million people a year for which there are currently no therapies approved by either the U.S. Federal Food and Drug Administration, or the FDA, or European Medicines Agency, or EMEA.
+Upon the resolution of industry wide clinical trial challenges associated with the COVID-19 pandemic, we expect to initiate our Phase 1/2A clinical trial, which is designed to evaluate the safety and pharmacokinetics, or PK, of different dosages of AT-777 in healthy adults and to evaluate the combination of AT-527 and AT-777 in HCV infected subjects. - AT-752 is an oral, purine nucleotide prodrug for the treatment of dengue virus a disease that infects up to 400 million people a year for which there are currently no therapies approved by either the U.S. Federal Food and Drug Administration, or the FDA, or European Medicines Agency, or EMA.
 AT-752 targets the inhibition of the dengue viral polymerase and, in preclinical studies, AT-752 showed potent in vitro activity against all serotypes tested as well as potent in vivo antiviral activity in a small animal model.
-We expect to initiate a randomized, double-blind, placebo-controlled Phase 1 trial to evaluate the safety and PK, of different dosages of AT-752 in healthy adults in - We are evaluating two lead compounds, AT-889 and AT-934, second-generation nucleoside pyrimidine prodrugs and other compounds for the treatment of RSV.
+We expect to initiate a randomized, double-blind, placebo-controlled Phase 1 trial to evaluate the safety and PK, of different dosages of AT-752 in healthy adults in the first half of 2021.
+Following the completion of the Phase 1 trial, we expect to initiate a Phase 2 trial to evaluate the antiviral activity, safety and PK of AT-752 in adult patients with dengue in the first half of 2021.
+Pursuant to the Roche License Agreement we retained rights to develop and manufacture AT-752 globally and to commercialize AT-752 in the United States for dengue, Japanese Encephalitis, West Nile virus, Yellow Fever and Zika.
+Rights to AT-752 for other indications were exclusively licensed to Roche.
+Roche agreed to negotiate in good faith an amendment to the Roche License Agreement pursuant to which Roche may commercialize AT-752 for dengue outside of the United States, unless Roche offers such commercialization right to us.
+Neither Roche nor we may commercialize AT-752 outside of the United States for dengue until we agree to an amendment to the Roche License Agreement.
+See "Roche License Agreement." - We are evaluating two lead compounds, AT-889 and AT-934, second-generation nucleoside pyrimidine prodrugs and other compounds for the treatment of RSV.
 AT-889 and AT-934 inhibit RNA polymerase through both initiation of viral replication and viral transcription and showed potent in vitro activity in several cell based assays against RSV.
-We expect to nominate a product candidate for this indication by and to initiate clinical development of the selected product candidate in
+In the second half of 2021, we expect to file an IND or CTA and initiate clinical development of our selected product candidate.

-All of our product candidates have been discovered and developed internally and we retain full global rights to commercialize our product candidates.
+All of our product candidates have been discovered and developed internally and we retain full global rights to commercialize our product candidates, other than certain ex-U.S. rights licensed to Roche under the license agreement we entered into with Roche in October 2020, or the Roche License Agreement.
+We retain the right to commercialize all our product candidates in the United States.
 The following table summarizes our orally administered product candidate pipeline.